-- ◆ The department is committed to developing reliable qualitative performance measures to establish benchmarks and targets to assist department staff in identifying areas for process improvement that will better serve customers.
+- ♦ As approved by the Board of Supervisors on November 20, 2018, the Office of Community Revitalization, currently in Agency 02, Office of the County Executive, and Agency 35, Department of Planning and Zoning, will be merged into a new agency.
+Work is currently underway on the details of the merger and recommendations are expected at a future quarterly review. - The department does not have dedicated staff resources or an effective information technology tool or methodology to qualitatively measure the performance of processes within various business units.
+Instead, manual data aggregation and the use of disparate spreadsheets continues to be used to track process milestones.
 The process improvement initiative of Fairfax First has succeeded in creating process maps for some department processes with continued progress expected in 2019.
-In FY 2020, the department intends to develop and implement benchmarks and measures. - ♦ The department will continue to meet staffing challenges presented by loss of experienced managers, planners, and other staff.
+A significant challenge has been developing reliable qualitative performance measures to establish benchmarks and targets to assist department staff in identifying areas for process improvement that will better serve our customers. - ◆ The department will continue to meet staffing challenges presented by loss of experienced managers, planners, and other staff due to retirement.
 The department has increased its emphasis on staff training and development and fully supports the Joint Training Academy, the Fairfax First training initiative which provides staff with a comprehensive baseline overview of the land development process in Fairfax County.